isobelfc/aws-components-terraform/modules/on-this-day-lambda/README.md

 # Lambda

-A basic lambda provisioned by Terraform
+A basic lambda which returns an event that happened on this day in history from Wikipedia